dysdsyd/dysdsyd.github.io/_posts/2020-12-14-deepgamble.md

 ## Abstact & Method
 ---
 DeepGamble System Architecture consists of high-resolution cameras, Raspberry Pis are connected via a gateway to the Google Cloud Platform where inference models are deployed as micro-services to perform inference in real-time.
-After assimilating the game play, results are pushed to Google BigQuery for further analysis and real-time dashboards are generated.
+After assimilating the game play, results are pushed to BigQuery for further analysis and real-time dashboards are generated.

 ![](/img/DeepGamble/architecture.png)